 To be an artist, I realised I need a lot of self-belief.
 I needed to bring excellence to every I do.
 By measuring myself against myself, rather than against others l came to realise that art is not like sport, it is not competitive; it is subjective.
 I needed to reassess what I see as good enough.

-I now know that when I go to a gallery, it is useful to compare my thoughts and processes to other artist’s and their work but not their output.
+I now know that when I go to a gallery, it is useful to compare my thoughts and processes to other artist’s but not their output.
 I realised that if I wanted to make successful artwork, I had to find a way through experimentation, trying things out and playing to improve what I have already created.
 Once I realised this, I was able to show up at the studio with a different intent.
 An intent to be present in the task and make better work than I did yesterday.
 From that point on I couldn’t help feeling good about my output and about myself.

 The question, ‘What is success to me?’ has made me think a lot about why I have chosen to be an artist and what I want to achieve.
 Every artist has a different view of success, and what it means to them.
 Success may include; enjoying the process, the blood, sweat and tears invested in the work, attainment of exhibition space, residencies, peer recognition or column inches and often it can be seen as material and personal gain.
 However you are putting a lot of pressure on yourself if your measure of success is to have all of this.